 An avid skier, Ryan began her career in the ski industry in Banff, Alberta, followed by sport marketing positions at MacLaren Momentum and Lang and Associates.
 In 2019 she was recognized by the Hockey News as the top female (#57) on the Top 100 People of Power and Influence in Hockey.
 Her other accolades include earning a spot on one of the Most Influential Women in Hockey by the Toronto Star in 2018, being named as one of the top 25 (#8) Most Influential People in Canadian Sport by Yahoo!
 Sports in 2015 and receiving the Lifetime Achievement Award from the Canadian Paralympic Committee.

 Ryan holds a Postgraduate Diploma in Sport Marketing from George Brown College and a Bachelor of Arts Degree in English and Film Studies from the University of Western Ontario.
 She is also a CSIA Level III Ski Instructor and CFSA Level I Coach.

-Vice President of International Relations
+Vice President, International Relations and Public Affairs

 Andrew Baker is a 15-year veteran of the Olympic world, joining the Canadian Olympic Committee (COC) in 2005 and participating in six Olympic Games, four Pan American Games and three Youth Olympic Games.
 Over this time, Andrew has assumed increasingly senior roles with the operations of Team Canada at the Games, overseeing a significant expansion of the level of support provided by the Canadian Olympic Committee to Canadian athletes and sport federations.
 Named as Director, Games in 2013, Andrew oversaw the planning and delivery for Canada’s largest ever multi-sport Games delegation at the Toronto 2015 Pan Am Games and Canada’s most successful Winter Olympic Games team in PyeongChang 2018.